glennsyham/ers_expressjs/README.md

 Ability to register a new account

--Must ensure the username is not already registered -Default employee role
+- Must ensure the username is not already registered
+- Default employee role
--Should register with at least a username and password
+- Should register with at least a username and password

 #### Submit Ticket Feature
 Employees can submit a new reimbursement ticket
--Must have an amount
+- Must have an amount
--Must have a description
+- Must have a description
--Should have a default status of Pending
+- Should have a default status of Pending

 #### Ticketing System Feature
 Managers can process tickets submitted by employees

--Tickets can be Approved or Denied
+- Tickets can be Approved or Denied
--Tickets cannot change status after processing
+- Tickets cannot change status after processing

 Pending tickets should be added to a queue or list that managers can see